top of page

 Deciding what works and refining the elements.

-We usually go to a second round of comps based on the author’s input from the first round of ideas — what they like, don’t like, and want to see revised — although many times there’s a clear “winner” in the first round.
+A second round of comps based on the author’s input from the first round of ideas — what they like, don’t like, and want to see revised — is a usual "next step," although many times there’s a clear “winner” in the first round.

-The concept, now approved, I produced final high-resolution artwork further refining the stark impact of the bloody knife blade that became the foundation graphic for the final cover layout.
+The concept, now approved, I produced the final high-resolution artwork, further refining the stark impact of the bloody knife blade that became the foundation graphic for the final cover layout.

 bottom of page